crookedneighbor/bladebarringer.com/content/blog/write-a-nuxt-3-blog-part-2.md

 Right now, these files are just treated as pages on the site.
 In the future, we'll show how to:

+- Enable SEO metadata in the blog post page
 - Enable comments
 - Allow people to "like" the page
 - Pull the title and description metadata and automatically include them on the page